taehan1024/second-brain-pipeline/docs/workflow.md

 5. Run `make search QUERY="diffusion"` or `make gaps TOPIC="diffusion models for finance"` to inspect coverage.
 6. Open the vault in Obsidian and use graph view to see how the new notes connect to adjacent topics like forecasting, uncertainty, or generative modeling.

-This is usually easier to understand than a purely abstract workflow.

 ---

 ## Knowledge Gap Analysis